Gastroenteritis in Cats

 - Ultrasound imaging of your cat’s digestive tract and other major abdominal organs

-- An endoscopy to evaluate the lining of the stomach and intestinal tract
+- Endoscopy to evaluate the lining of the stomach and intestinal tract and obtain biopsies for definitive diagnosis

 - Specific tests to rule out viral infections, such as feline leukemia and feline immunodeficiency virus